andrewjahn/AndysBrainBook/docs/PythonForNeuroimagers/Python_05_Classes.rst

 The arguments taken by the ``__init__`` method are ``self`` and ``name``. ``self`` is a convention used to refer to the class itself, indicating that all of the variables and attributes listed in the class should be used.
 The next argument, ``name``, will be supplied by the user when creating a new instance of the class.

-At first glance, there appears to be redunancy in the code above, since the word ``name`` is used three times.
+At first glance, there appears to be redundancy in the code above, since the word ``name`` is used three times.
 This is the syntax needed to assign the name provided by the user to the instance of that class, e.g.:

 ::